rad73/web-automation-2017/README.md

 * Data extraction and transfer between applications
 * Website testing
 * Periodical report generation

+Small businesses, as well as huge enterprises, can benefit from using web automation solutions.
+Here are a few examples of what companies do.

+When a new customer is registered in a client relations management system, create a new queue in tickets tracker.
+For every service, that customer requested inside CRM, create a new ticket in an appropriate queue.
+That way two focused products can be combined to deliver complete customer satisfaction workflow.

+Another example.
+Typeform provides a stunning interface for complex forms submission, but can't process collected data.
+WebMerge fills Excel spreadsheets and run calculations, but has a deterring appearance for unprepared customer.
+Web automation connects data from Typeform to WebMerge spreadsheets and delivers a solution for instant project cost estimation.

+Personal applications of web automation include:

+* Notifying on weather conditions on predefined times
+* Aggregating digest of social network updates
+* Deployment automation in hobbyist projects
+* Keeping tabs on online resources
+* Building complex reminders

 Simple web automation scripts can be written using general tools.
 For example, crontab task that periodically runs `curl`, filters it's output with grep, and sends an e-mail in case of a match (or non-match).